GPUOpen-LibrariesAndSDKs/FidelityFX-SDK/docs/getting-started/running-samples.md

   Content blocks are used in sample configuration files to dictate the scene, camera, particles, etc. that should be loaded at runtime when running the sample.
 These values can be overridden from the command line interface (see below).

   `ParticleSpawners`: This is a list of particle spawners to queue for loading at runtime.
-For an overview of how particles work in Cauldron, please see the reference documentation on GPUOpen.
+For an overview of how particles work in FidelityFX Cauldron Framework, please see the reference documentation on GPUOpen.

   `Scenes`: This is a list of glTF files to queue for loading at runtime.
 Can contain one or more file paths.